hehoo/you-must-know-js/README.md

 # What is it?
-**You Must Know JavaScript** is a series of well prepared JavaScript courses made by Nokia Hangzhou UICA team.
+**You Must Know JavaScript** is a series of well prepared JavaScript courses and exercises which cover most of important knowledge points of JavaScript.

 ## Ready Courses:
    * [Array](./Basic/Grammar/Array.md)